vtex-apps/store-components/react/components/ProductDescription/README.md

 You should follow the usage instruction in the main [README](https://github.com/vtex-apps/store-components/blob/master/README.md#usage).

-Then, add `product-description` block into our app theme, as we do in our [Product Details app](https://github.com/vtex-apps/product-details/blob/master/store/blocks.json).
+Then, add `product-description` block into your app theme, as we do in our [Product Details app](https://github.com/vtex-apps/product-details/blob/master/store/blocks.json).

 ### Blocks API